Create a Website Account - Manage notification subscriptions, save form progress and more.

 Televisions and computer monitors, along with many other electronic devices, have significant amounts of hazardous materials in them and cannot be placed in your regular garbage can.
 Best Buy stores will accept television and other electronic devices.
 New Brighton's Clean-Up Day is another way to properly dispose of these items.
 New Brighton's Clean-Up Day usually occurs the 2nd Saturday in May.
 Check your mail for the New Brighton Clean-Up Day flyer in April.
 Another resource for disposing of these items is the Ramsey County A to Z disposal guide.

-Vision Silver Lake Road 2040 is the City's effort to identify the specific characteristics that citizens and business owners would like to see incorporated into new development in areas guided for mixed use.
+Vision Silver Lake Road 2040 was the City's effort to identify specific characteristics that citizens and business owners would like to see incorporated into new development in areas guided for mixed use by the City’s Comprehensive Plan.

-The three new Mixed-Use nodes on Silver Lake Road are near the intersections with Rice Creek Road, Interstate 694, and County Road E West.
-Please refer to the Vision Silver Lake Road 2040 project page for maps that illustrate the boundaries of each Mixed Use area.
+The three new mixed-use nodes on Silver Lake Road are near the intersections with Rice Creek Road, Interstate 694, and County Road E West.
+Please refer to the Vision Silver Lake Road 2040 project website for maps that illustrate the boundaries of each Mixed Use area.

 The decision on whether or not the redevelop a property, as always, remains with the landowner.
 The City has no control over the timing of private development projects.